-You will complete an Associate of Arts - Direct Transfer Agreement (AA-DTA) Major Related Program (MRP) at Shoreline, which is a pathway for students planning to prepare for various business majors at universities in Washington state.
-Once you complete your Shoreline degree, you can transfer to a four-year school to earn a baccalaureate degree in Business Administration, Business Management, Accounting, or Management Information Systems.
-About the AA-DTA MRP in Business The AA-DTA, known as the direct transfer degree, is an agreement between Washington state community colleges and baccalaureate institutions.
+You will complete an Associate of Arts - Direct Transfer Agreement (AA-DTA) Major Related Program (MRP) at Shoreline.
+The AA-DTA requires a minimum of 90 quarter credits in college-level courses numbered 100 or above with a cumulative GPA of 2.0 or higher.
+Each individual course must have a minimum grade of 1.0.
+Once you complete your Shoreline degree, you can transfer to a four-year school to earn a baccalaureate degree in Construction Management.
+Entry into Construction Management majors is selective.
+Students typically require higher minimum overall GPA than the minimum 2.0 for the general DTA.
+Each four-year college establishes minimum GPA requirements for the overall degree and for the specified course.
+Students need to check criteria for selection by checking with the institution.
+About the AA-DTA MRP in Construction Management The AA-DTA, known as the direct transfer degree, is an agreement between Washington state community colleges and baccalaureate institutions.
 The credits earned in the AA-DTA transfer as a package to most baccalaureate colleges and universities in Washington, satisfying most, if not all, of the lower division general education requirements and granting junior standing; it does not guarantee admission.
-The AA-DTA requires 90 quarter credits in college-level courses numbered 100 or above with a cumulative GPA of 2.0 or higher.
-Each individual course must have a minimum grade of 1.0.
-The AA-DTA Major Related Program (MRP) prepares students for entrance into business majors at particular four-year schools.
-The MRP requires specific courses, and will be shown on your transcript as a different type of completion than the general AA-DTA.
-Where can I go for help?
+The AA-DTA Major Related Program (MRP) prepares students for entrance into construction management majors at particular four-year schools.
+The MRP requires specific courses, and will be shown on your transcript as a different type of degree than the general AA-DTA.
+What do I need to take?